63 Mandala Tattoo Designs for Men

 The mandala is one of the most universal spiritual symbols of any religion.
 Coincidentally, most symbolize the universe, consciousness, and the self, all reconciled within one image.

 Mandalas, as most know them, stem primarily from Hinduism and Buddhism, but religious and spiritual scholars have identified mandala-type symbols in a variety of other religions, primarily Christianity.
-They are rapidly increasing in popularity as a tattoo idea for the boldness of their designs and are part of the top 50+ best tattoo ideas in 2020.
+They are rapidly increasing in popularity as a tattoo idea for the boldness of their designs.

 In general, they comprise intricate patterns and details confined within a circle.
 Subsequent circles have subsequent meanings, and specific meanings differ between regions, sects, religions, and the media by which they are created.